-We are thrilled to announce our brand new “My Voice” initiative featuring thought-provoking shows and teaching resources in a range of topics appropriate for grades 4-6.
+We are thrilled to announce our brand new “My Voice” initiative featuring thought-provoking shows and teaching resources in a range of topics appropriate for grades 4-6 (note: ask us about older students attending).
 Touring right into your school gymnasium for the 2017/18 school year.
 Many dates already sold out.
 Book now.
 For more information about this exciting new program, please contact us.

 Riley is a clever, ambitious girl who strives for a perfect life.
 But the prospect of giving a big speech leads to a perfect mess.
 She is suprised to learn that her sick stomach was not the flu, but anxiety.
 Riley discovers she isn’t alone with these challenges and that help is nearby.
 Her grandfather gives her a treasured book about a girl who conquers a dragon.
 Like the girl in the book, Riley uses her strategies and the help of family and friends to move forward, one step at a time.